Sonar-Demos/cpp-demo/README.md

   * Click on your profile picture in the top-right corner and select "My Account".
   * Select the "Security" tab.
   * Enter a token name (e.g. `cpp-demo`), and click on "Generate Token"
-  * Copy the token to clipboard
+  * Copy the token to the clipboard
 * Enter the token to the repository secrets on GitHub
   * Select the ⚙ "Settings" tab of your repository
   * Select the "Secrets and variables"/"Actions" section